HOW TO ALIGN SOA based IT SYSTEMS to CHANGING BUSINESS STRATEGIES ? - (Part I)

 As a result, the resulting systems are unable to capture changes on the business needs and to propagate them coherently toward IT applications.

-In order to illustrate how to develop IT applications on the basis of business goals then aligning them to changing business requirements, we present below steps of the Goal-Driven Service Oriented Architecture (GD-SOA) (4) Process on a case study using the Enterprise Architect (EA) tool.
+In order to illustrate how to develop IT applications on the basis of business goals then aligning them to changing business requirements, we present below steps of the Goal-Driven Service Oriented Architecture (GD-SOA) (4) Process on a case study using the Enterprise Architect (EA) modeling tool.

 (1) Business Goal : A statement about a state or condition of the enterprise to be brought about or sustained through appropriate means [OMG's BMM].
 For instance, in the case of a WebSale System, tactical means like " Motivate Visitors to Register " and "Turn visitors into buyers" support the business goal "Beneficial Websale System".